Caro9926/Caro9926/README.md

 ## <img src="https://media.giphy.com/media/VgCDAzcKvsR6OM0uWg/giphy.gif" width="50"> Little things about me

-- 🚀 Currently, I am focused on my professional growth and personal development.
-I like to work on projects related to public policy and impact evaluation, as well as programming projects.
+- 🚀 Currently, I am a design consultant for (https://www.thewhyhub.com/)The Why Hub
 - 💡 I enjoy learning new languages or delving into them like Python.
 SQL or JavaScript.
 - 🌱 I am always learning and looking for new challenges.
 - 📚 I love sharing knowledge and collaborating on interesting projects.